jelena-rota/capstone-project/README.md

 The whole test set (December 2017) showed mainly underpredictions throughout the day.

-Training the model on a larger dataset, instead of 11 months, should improve the predictions.
+Training the model on a larger dataset would improve the predictions.

 <br/>